12. Chasing a Ghost

 June and Kai were upstairs doing homework.

-Zee, forbidden to disturb her older sisters during homework time, came slinking along behind Kevin.
+Zee, forbidden to disturb her older sisters during homework time, came slinking along behind him.

 Paced to the fireplace with the sturdy mantle where Sara had placed his favorite Remingtons, bronze, foot-high replicas of Bronco Buster and Cheyenne.